 Those things you always wish you had with you but usually forget.
 Pack them!

-Take a canvas bag to put your shopping / road trip snacks in.
+Take a canvas bag to put your shopping and road trip snacks in.
 Take a reusable cup to put your morning coffee in (you also receive a discount in most places now for bringing your own cup!).
 Bring a refillable water bottle for hiking and for refilling with water as you go.

 You’re in the UK after all…

 Save time diverting off course from your destination and prepare your vehicle the night before.
 Fill up the tank and pick up your favourite snacks to keep you going for the drive.

 Remember: Fill up and purchase your snacks at a participating Esso station (find your nearest here) and you can collect Nectar points!

 Whether your UK road trip has you camping, glamping or staying in hotels, there’s still nothing better than seeing a beautiful view, pulling up and having a drink whilst soaking it all up.